Email-Dashboard/Email-Dashboard/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+:mag_right: But before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
+It's up to you to make a strong case to convince the project's developers of the merits of this feature.
+So, you can provide as much detail and context as possible.

 ---------------------------

 # Authors